mastanca/webtask-workshop/README.md

 * This task sets the Content-Type header to `text/html`.
 * Returns a simple HTML response.

 Notice there is no cb object.
 As you have access to the raw response, you can call res.end, to end the response.
+Using the raw request and response opens up a number of possiblities, you can write micro-apis, and you can return other kinds of rich content like a PDF or a graphic.
+You can even build `Express` tasks, which you'll cover later.